helenbeatriz/Project2-Hangman/README.md

 I tested the website on different sreen sizes and devices to ensure responsiveness.
 I tested on Large screen, laptop, iPad Mini, iPhone X, iPhone8, Xiaomi 9, and iPhone SE.

-- I had some issues while trying to generate words via another wbsite so I ended up using my own words.
+- I had some issues while trying to generate words via another website so I ended up using my own words.
 - Had issues running the codes because I wasn't calling the functions.
 - I had to resize all the images in order to achieve better responsiveness.
-- To achieve the required colour contrast, I used the tool Colour Contrast Checker.
+- To achieve the required colour contrast I used the tool Colour Contrast Checker.

-### Validator Testing
+### Validator Testing the whole section need to be added but it was already checked -

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhelenbeatriz.github.io%2FCookingacademy-P1%2F)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhelenbeatriz.github.io%2FCookingacademy-P1%2F) - need to be added
   ![HTML-Validator](assets/images/htmlvalidator.png)

 - CSS